ropensci/roadoi/README.md

 ### RStudio Addin

-The dev version comes with a RStudio Addin.
+This package also has a RStudio Addin for easily finding free full-texts in RStudio.

 ![](inst/img/oadoi_addin.gif)